diligejy/R/README.md

 ## R_finance
 - R_Quant
   * R을 이용한 퀀트 투자 포트폴리오(https://hyunyulhenry.github.io/quant_cookbook/)

 - Introduction_Quantitative_Investing
   * KMOOC Introduction to Quantitative Investing(Youngju Nielson)
   * In this lecture, 1990 Jan to 2015 Sep S&5P 500 Mohtly Data has been used.
   * However I use 1950 Jan to 2019 Sep Daily Data.

+## R_statistics

+- Introduction_Statistics
+  * KMOOC Introduction to Statistics using R